 27. Make friends and stay healthy

-The social side of riding could be doing you as much good as the actual exercise.
+The social side of riding could be doing you as much good as the actual exercise and health benefits.
 University of California researchers found socialising releases the hormone oxytocin, which buffers the ‘ﬁght or ﬂight’ response.

 Another nine-year study from Harvard Medical School found those with the most friends cut the risk of an early death by more than 60 percent, reducing blood pressure and strengthening their immune system.
 The results were so signiﬁcant that the researchers concluded not having close friends or conﬁdants is as detrimental to your health as smoking or carrying extra weight.
 Add in the ﬁtness element of cycling too and you’re onto a winner.